ADELAIDE (S. AUSTRALIA) DEPARTMENT STORES

 Don't wave a hand and say there is parking just around the corner.
 We have never been here before and we don't know what bloody corner you are

 MYERS, MEMORIES AND UPGRADES

 12-9-2016: Ventured into Myers second floor clothes again.
 The larger sizes department is

 a packed and chaotic jumble of expensive larger size designer brands including Maggie T and Taking Shape among others, mixed up with petites, smaller

 sizes and maternity garments.
 I can't understand why the sizes are mixed but presume that because Regatta makes Regatta Woman and regular sizes,

 they've put all the Regatta up there, for example.
 It's a mess.

-Since I have lost some weight, I thought I'd check out the women's floor below, but it was even worse.
+I thought I'd check out the women's floor below, but it was even worse.
 True to their

 promise, it is all designer brands, many ridiculously expensive.
 Each company has its small area and there are dozens of them all over the floor,

 each containing a mixture of garments-tops, jackets, dresses etc. I was at a complete loss as to where to look.
 Can't stand the place and spoke to 2

 all the toilets were closed for cleaning again!
 That's when you clean the ladies toilets, of course, and have a male cleaner to do it!
 It's the 3rd

 morning and then just check them out later without closing them.
 They've lost me.
 I have a $20 voucher I have been trying to spend for months and

 can't find anything to buy.
 This mad devotion to brand names has ruined shopping.

 29-5-2016: Contrary to my prediction below, Myers, Adelaide,

 last month announced they were expanding their range of larger sizes, having apparently noticed that most women are not size 10 or 12.
 They are still

 small area too, arranged by brands.
 It is difficult to find which are the larger clothes because they have Regatta (for example) in all sizes.
 I

 didn't see any new brands, just that BIB has gone and been replaced by the ubiquitous multi size Regatta.
 Like, I do spend most of my time down at

 the yacht club!
 And it really gives me the pip that sizes are not real.
 In the larger size department, a size 16 or 18 is much larger than a size 16

 31-8-2015: Checked out Myers for clothes today-up 3 flights of elevators to the toys floor.
 All the larger sized brands were being moved

 elsewhere on the floor.
 When I asked why, it is apparently for Xmas decorations!
 And I was told that the clothes are being moved again upstairs

 29-7-2015: Myers have just announced they are getting rid of hundreds of brands and revamping their stores because of falling sales.